tejasrinerusu/Text-to-voice-Covertor/README.md

-ext-to-Voice Generator using HTML, CSS, and JavaScript
+Text-to-Voice Generator using HTML, CSS, and JavaScript

 Welcome to the Text-to-Voice Generator project!
 This application allows users to convert text input into speech output using a simplistic interface built with HTML, CSS, and JavaScript.
 By integrating these fundamental web technologies, this tool aims to showcase the seamless synthesis of text-to-speech functionalities in a user-friendly manner.